-Crane Cove Park will be a much-needed new large-scale park along San Francisco’s Central Waterfront.
-Linking the Mission Bay and Dogpatch neighborhoods, this new 7-acre park will transform a currently inaccessible industrial shoreline into a stunning vista.
-The park includes two historic cranes plus the last remaining shipbuilding slipway, which will transform into: a central plaza and gathering space; a two-acre multi-purpose lawn with picnic and barbecue areas; a new beach to support water recreation; two distinct children’s play areas; a dog run; an aquatic center for boaters with restrooms and a small café.
+Crane Cove Park is a much-needed and recently completed park along San Francisco’s Central Waterfront.
+Linking the Mission Bay and Dogpatch neighborhoods, this 7-acre park transformed an inaccessible industrial shoreline into a stunning vista.
+The park includes two historic cranes, as well as the last remaining shipbuilding slipway, which – when complete – will transform into a central plaza and gathering space; a two-acre multi-purpose lawn with picnic and barbecue areas; a new beach to support water recreation; two distinct children’s play areas; a dog run; an aquatic center for boaters with restrooms and a small café.

-The Crane Cove Park Campaign has four primary components:
+The Crane Cove Park Campaign revolves around the following primary components: